Financial-Times/up-ssh-keys/README.md

 8. If approved, a member of the [UPP Admins](https://github.com/orgs/Financial-Times/teams/universal-publishing-admin/members) group will merge into master & delete the branch.

-9. CoCo clusters will automatically pull the latest `authorized_keys` list within 5 mins.
+9. Content k8s clusters will automatically pull the latest `authorized_keys` list within 5 mins.

 Removing keys (e.g. for leavers)